jolars/slopecd/README.md

 # Coordinate Descent for SLOPE

-This repository provides code to reproduce the experiments for the academic research paper _Coordinate Descent for SLOPE_ along with the appendix.
+This repository provides code to reproduce the experiments for the academic research paper _Coordinate Descent for SLOPE_.

 This repository contains the following items: